YogeeshH-k/Reddit_APIs/Features.md

 ACCOUNT

 Signup with email:
-- takes an email, password and an unique username
+- takes an unique email, password and an unique username
 - creates a new user in the db and stores the password in a hash format
 - sends out access and refresh token(JWT) as response